emmayisun/emmayisun.github.io/_posts/2024-02-22-cook-princeton.md

 **Monetary Policy**
 In the long run, productivity growth benefits from both sides of the Federal Reserve's dual mandate of price stability and maximum employment.
 Price stability reduces uncertainty.
 And a strong labor market creates incentives for investment in productive capital and human resources.

-Given the disinflation and labor market normalization I have described, I believe the risks to achieving our employment and inflation goals are moving into better balance after being weighted toward excessive inflation.
+<span style="color:#ec5e2a;"><strong>Given the disinflation and labor market normalization I have described, I believe the risks to achieving our employment and inflation goals are moving into better balance after being weighted toward excessive inflation.
 When considering appropriate monetary policy, I now see two-sided risks.
-I am now weighing the possibility of easing policy too soon and letting inflation stay persistently high versus easing policy too late and causing unnecessary harm to the economy.
+I am now weighing the possibility of easing policy too soon and letting inflation stay persistently high versus easing policy too late and causing unnecessary harm to the economy.</strong></span>

 I intend to closely monitor incoming data to determine whether the disinflation process is continuing and to observe the effects on the economy of the Federal Open Market Committee's (FOMC) previous policy tightening.
 I believe our current monetary policy stance is restrictive, putting significant downward pressure on aggregate demand.
 The question we face is: How do we calibrate policy to balance the two-sided risks?

-I would like to have greater confidence that inflation is converging to 2 percent before beginning to cut the policy rate.
+<span style="color:#ec5e2a;"><strong>I would like to have greater confidence that inflation is converging to 2 percent before beginning to cut the policy rate.
 I would see an eventual rate cut as adjusting policy to reflect a shifting balance of risks.
 When the FOMC raised the policy rate to its current level last July, the risk of inflation remaining above 3 percent for some time was quite salient.
 Since then, inflation has fallen more quickly than anticipated, and the risk of persistently high inflation, though it has not disappeared, appears to have diminished.
-At some point, as we gain greater confidence that disinflation is ongoing and sustainable, that changing outlook will warrant a change in the policy rate.
+At some point, as we gain greater confidence that disinflation is ongoing and sustainable, that changing outlook will warrant a change in the policy rate.</strong></span>

 Restrictive monetary policy and favorable supply developments this past year have put us in a good position to achieve both sides of the FOMC's mandate.
 We should continue to move carefully as we receive more data, maintaining the degree of policy restriction needed to sustainably restore price stability while keeping the economy on a good path.